 Keeping you posted

-Ensuring the safety and support of all of our members and students necessitates continuous attention and progress.
+The Colorado Center for the Blind is committed to ensuring the safety and support of all of our staff and students.
+This necessitates continuous attention and progress.
 Thus, we will use this page to post important steps taken by the Colorado Center for the Blind as an NFB-affiliated training center.

 Reading of the NFB Code of Conduct

 As we prepared to register staff and students for the 2021 National Federation of the Blind Virtual Convention, we took time to read the NFB Code of Conduct.
 Actually, we listened to the audio recording of Duncan and Chris reading it to Seniors in March.

 These sessions were conducted for students, though staff were also welcome, by our partners at Colorado Spirit at All Health Network.
 Self-awareness and self-care are the goals of this series.

 - Topic: Overview of stress management and stress in our bodies